jimbaker/acrawler/README.md

 FIXME add label support for this in GitHub.

 The current coverage feels quite good.
-I particular, there's minimal branching in the code, since it follows a generator-based approach, and my attempt to bring back coverage to 100% removed some conditional complexity.
+In particular, there's minimal branching in the code, since it follows a generator-based approach, and my attempt to bring back coverage to 100% removed some conditional complexity.

 All but one test is a unit test.
-Unit testing relatively complex async code did require some consideration, and it may be more generally applicable to other async testing.
+Non-async unit testing follows the typical pattern of setup-apply-test.
+Async unit testing also can follow this pattern, but with a bit more subtlety.
+Here are the considerations:

+* Use the `pytest.mark.asyncio` decorator such that async functions can get a corresponding event loop during testing, plus such checking as all coroutines are run to completion.

+* No usage of sleeps in test code (or the code itself, unless there is a specific interop consideration, eg we are implementing polling, etc).
+Note that one exception here is the special case of `asyncio.sleep(0)`, which simply yields back to the event loop.
+Regardless, this yielding is not used here.

+* Use of constant coroutines.
+By using `asyncio.Future` allows for the writing of constant coroutines and without introducing unnecessary `async` and `await` keywords in these tests.
+Because we should test exceptional paths as well, a TODO is to use `fake_reponse.set_exception` to cook an appropriate exception and validate any cprresponding logic, such as attempting to retry, other recovery, or failing appropriately.

 In particular, testing a fake HTTP client (instead of `aiohttp.ClientSession`) required writing code with this pattern to support `async with` usage: